§ 28-41-15. Filing of claims Restriction on benefits Copies of law and regulations.

 (a) Benefit claims shall be filed pursuant to prescribed regulations.

 (d) Upon the filing of a claim, the director shall promptly mail a notice of the filing of the claim to the claimant's most recent employer and to all employers for whom the claimant states he or she performed services and earned wages during his or her base period.
 The employers shall promptly furnish the information required to determine the claimant's benefit rights.
-If the claimant's employer or employers have any information which might affect either the validity of the claim or the right of the claimant to waiting period credit or benefits, the employer shall return the notice with this information.
-Notwithstanding any inconsistent provisions of chapters 39 41 of this title, any employer who fails without good cause as established to the satisfaction of the director to return the notice within seven (7) working days of its mailing shall pay a penalty of twenty-five dollars ($25.00) for each failure.
-This penalty shall be paid into the temporary disability insurance reserve fund and if any employer fails to pay the penalty, when assessed, it shall be collected by civil action as provided in § 28-40-12.
+If the claimant's employer or employers have any information that might affect either the validity of the claim or the right of the claimant to waiting period credit or benefits, the employer shall return the notice with this information.
+Notwithstanding any inconsistent provisions of chapters 39 41 of this title, any employer who fails, without good cause as established to the satisfaction of the director, to return the notice within seven (7) working days of its mailing shall pay a penalty of twenty-five dollars ($25.00) for each failure.
+This penalty shall be paid into the temporary disability insurance reserve fund and, if any employer fails to pay the penalty, when assessed, it shall be collected by civil action as provided in § 28-40-12.

 (P.L.
 1942, ch.
 1200, § 7; P.L.
 1949, ch.
 2176, § 1; impl. am.
 P.L.
 1953, ch.
 3206, § 1; G.L.
 1956, § 28-41-15; P.L.
 1964, ch.
 115, § 1; P.L.
 1987, ch.
 418, § 1; P.L.
 1998, ch.
 311, § 1; P.L.
 2016, ch.
 142, art.
 3, § 3.)